This page will be updated periodically as more information about various IP phones is added.

 Once you have downloaded and expanded the configuration archive, launch Dialectic (if it is not already open) then launch the “Configure for Snom IP Phone” utility application by double-clicking on its icon in the Finder.
 This will copy the AppleScript for dialing Snom IP phones to the Dialectic Application Support folder as well as configure Dialectic to use this script (it will create a new AppleScript Dial Method configuration using this script and a new Location in the Dialing Rules with all of the call type Dial Method configurations set to use the new AppleScript Dial Method configuration).

 When it is done (this should just take a second or two), the included “Dialectic Snom IP Phone Dialer Preferences” application will open for you.
-In this application, set your credentials and other information about your phone (for Outgoing Identity, “1” should be fine).
+In this application, set your credentials and other information about your phone (see the Read Me document included with the configuration utility download for more information).
 Click the "Save & Quit” button to save your preferences (you can always run this application later if you need to modify your credentials or other settings).
 You may need to adjust your Dialing Rules so that numbers are appropriately transformed for your dialing needs (e.g., if you need an outside line prefix, etc.).
 Now, when dialing from Dialectic, the number should be sent to your Snom IP phone to complete the call.

 Snom IP Phone Incoming Calls